orsk-moscow/42_push_swap_checker/README.md

 - Test of instructions execution: array sorted after execution
 - Test of instructions execution: array _not_ sorted after execution
 3. Test for no arguments for _checker_ binary
-4. Test of pipeline from push_swap ands checker
+4. Test of pipeline from push_swap and checker
-- For arrays of 1-5 numbers
+- For arrays of 1-5 numbers for all permutations
 - For arrays of 10-500 numbers

 ## TODO